kislerdm/dwh_coding_exercise/README.md

     - dim_district

 <br>
-You are free to choose tech stack for the pipeline architecture and for ETL/ELT/aggregation.
+You are free to choose tech stack.
 Note that we prefer to keep the business logic as a service, i.e. in python code, and not as database stored procedures.

 <em>Note</em>: we would strongly recommend you to consider employing tools/services and languages we use at DWH:
+- DSL/Programming language: <strong>Python (ver. >= 3.6.5)</strong> and <strong>SQL</strong>
+- DBs: <strong>AWS RDS PostgreSQL, AWS Redshift, Snowflake</strong>
 - AWS: <strong>S3, Lambda, ECR, Fargate, CloudWatch</strong>
-- DBs: <strong>AWS RDS PostgreSQL, or AWS Redshift</strong> or <strong>Snowflake</strong>
-- DSL/Programming language: <strong>Python (ver. >= 3.6.5)</strong> and <strong>SQL</strong>

-Good luck and hopefully see you soon in our headquarters for an on-side interview.
+Good luck and hopefully see you soon in our headquarters for onsite interview.
 <br>
 <br>Best regards
 <br>Dmitry Kisler